 While it may seem weird to call a human a bird, hare, or mouse, the reasoning is of course that each of these are cute little things.
-A cute little bear is cuddly.
-You'll notice that the diminutive term “little” crops up a lot in terms of endearment (as -lein or -chen in German, and more to come in other languages).
+You'll notice that the diminutive term “little” comes up a lot (as -lein or -chen in German, and more to come in other languages).

 The closest we have to this in English would probably be in British English, where long established partners – or family members – use my duck, duckie or hen as terms of endearment.
 And of course there's hunny bunny.

-The French outdo everyone though by calling their special one ma puce or “my flea”.
-Similarly, in Hungarian you have Bogárkám or “my little bug.”
-You can’t get much littler than that!
+The French outdo everyone though by calling their special one ma puce (“my flea”).
+Similarly, you have Bogárkám (“my little bug”) in Hungarian.

-Along the lines of very little things, in Persian you can be so cute that you’re smaller than a mouse.
-So small that you can lovingly say moosh bokhoradet or “may a mouse eat you”.
+In Persian, people can be so cute that they're smaller than a mouse.
+So small that you can lovingly say moosh bokhoradet (“may a mouse eat you”).

-Somewhat more vague is the Flemish Mijn Bolleke, “my little round thing”.
+The Flemish are somewhat more vague: Mijn Bolleke (“my little round thing”).
 I'm sure it's romantic in its own way.
-There are other countries that emphasize roundness in their affections, like in Ecuador where you would call your girlfriend gorda “fat girl” and boyfriend gordo “fat boy”.
+There are other countries that emphasize roundness in their affections, like in Ecuador where you would call your girlfriend gorda (“fat girl”) and boyfriend gordo (“fat boy”).

-But can you imagine the meaning behind mijn poepie , a quirky Dutch term meaning “my little poopsie”?
-Or the (hopefully ironic) Polish brzydalu “ugly one”?
-Or even better, in Tibetan you can be nyingdu-la or “most honoured poison of my heart”!
+But can you imagine the meaning behind mijn poepie?
+It’s a quirky Dutch term meaning “my little poopsie”!
+There’s also the (hopefully ironic) Polish brzydalu… “Ugly one”!
+Or even better, in Tibetan you can be nyingdu-la (“most honoured poison of my heart”)!

 In Thai, men over 40 may call their wives แม่ยอดชู้ (mae-yod-choo), which literally means “mother with the most paramours”, or แม่เนื้ออุ่น (mae-nua-oun), “mother with warm meat”.
 Um… thanks hubby, I guess…

-For me, the cultural aspect of language is always fascinating, which is why I like that in Japanese, men call the woman they love tamago gata no kao or an “egg with eyes”.
-While this may not sound appealing, it's a great compliment, since in Japan having an oval, egg-shaped face is seen as very attractive.
+The cultural aspect of language is always fascinating, which is why I like that in Japanese, men call the woman they love tamago gata no kao or an “egg with eyes”.
+While this may not sound appealing, it's a great compliment.
+In Japan, having an oval, egg-shaped face is seen as very attractive.

 English: Sweet Pea – and More Names from the Kitchen and Garden

-In English we say sweet pea, peaches, pumpkin, muffin, cupcake, sugar and of course sweetie-pie, cutie-pie, honey-pie, pookie-pie… (what is it with English speaking Romeos and their pies?)
+In English we say sweet pea, peaches, pumpkin, muffin, cupcake, sugar and of course sweetie-pie_ and cutie-pie_…

 Spanish: My little heaven, mi cielito – Inspirations from the Natural World